 Another reason for not diagnosing BPD in teens was to avoid labeling them with a severe illness that didn’t respond well to treatment.
 But as the treatment picture has changed, so has the aversion to diagnosis in adolescence.
 One large study called the McLean Study of Adult Development, which followed BPD patients for 12 years, found that 74 percent of participants had no active symptoms after 6 years, and only 6 percent relapsed in the following 6 years.

-Dr. Aguirre now calls BPD a “good-prognosis diagnosis,” and those who are treated while they’re still teenagers have even more optimistic outcomes.
+The lead author of the study, Mary Zanarini, began to call borderline personality disorder a “good-prognosis diagnosis,” and those who are treated while they’re still teenagers have even more optimistic outcomes.

 Why early diagnosis is crucial